dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 If you go to https://username.github.com you should see your blog with the blog post once Github has regenerated the pages – usually a minute or two.
 And on https://github.com/username/username.github.com you should be able to see the generated files on _master_ along with a _source_ branch with the blog source.

-You’ll have to do this every time you want to deploy your changes.
+You'll have to do this every time you want to deploy your changes.

 So how does one start contributing to an existing Octopress blog (or yourself from a new computer)?
 What we want is the same setup as above, but not from scratch.